blckngm/titun/README.md

 to build a `titun` executable in `target/release`.

-[1]: You need a recent nightly version until async-await is stable, but our `rust-toolchain` file should take care of downloading and installing the designated nightly automatically.
+[1]: You need the beta toolchain.
+If you use rustup, it should be automatically downloaded and installed when you try to build this project.

 ## CLI and Configuration